BardicDefense/purple-hack/README.md

 ## Equipment Wear & Tear

 Equipment can be worn down!
 If you are hit by an attack where the attacker rolled a 20, your armor gains a **notch** of damage.
 Each notch reduces your AC total by 1.
 Weapons gain a notch when you roll a 1 on an attack with them.
-Each weapon notch reduces by one step the damage die you roll with that weapon (i.e. d10 > d8 > d6 > d4 > 1).
+Each weapon notch reduces by one step the damage die you roll with that weapon (i.e. d8 > d6 > d4 > 1).

 Items can be repaired by an appropriate craftsman, costing 10% of the item's original price per notch.
 Armor and weapons can take no more than 10 notches of damage before they're destroyed.

 Magic weapons and armor take ½ notches instead of full notches.

-## Experience
+## Experience & Leveling

 You gain experience primarily through recovering treasure and then **spending it**.
 1sp spent = 1XP.
 Money spent on purchasing or repairing equipment and on monthly upkeep costs does not count toward XP.
 Money spent on acquiring retainers and personally conducted magical research does count towards XP.
 In general, you can flavor this spending as martial training, carousing, philanthropy, greasing palms, investing in local faction relations, or any number of other in-world expenditures, limited only by your imagination.

-XP from magical research is earned when the research is completed, based on its monthly cost (always calculated as at least one month, even if the research only takes a week).
+XP from magical research is earned when the research is completed.
 Failing at magical research does earn XP.

 Each new dungeon room or hex **explored and mapped** grants 10 XP per character.
 Each hex or room past the fifth in a given delve or adventure begins to grant cumulative XP (i.e. room #6=20XP, room #7=30XP, etc.).
 The referee can optionally multiply this per-room number by the dungeon's level or hex's distance from civilization to account for the party's growth & added difficulty.
 Once the party returns to safety to heal and restock, the counter resets.
 A room or hex can only ever be “explored” for XP in this way once.

-The table blow indicates what a character's XP total needs to reach to advance to each level:
+The table below indicates what a character's XP total needs to reach to advance to each level:

 | Level | Total XP | Warrior Hit Dice | Mage Hit Dice |
 | :---: | :------: | :--------------: | :-----------: |